behica/blocmetrics/README.md

 };
 ```

-can be added to track when a page is loaded by the user which will be reported as `view`.
+can be added to track when a page is loaded by the user, which will be reported as `view`.

 You can also add listeners like when a certain link is clicked, or image is loaded.
 Each event will be tracked however, and wherever, you name it.